Epilepsy Action is pleased to provide the following information:

-When people apply to work at Epilepsy Action, we use the information they supply to us to process their application and to monitor recruitment statistics.
+When people apply to work at Epilepsy Action, we use the information they supply to process their application and to monitor recruitment statistics.
 When we want to disclose information to a third party, we will not do so without telling the person in advance unless the disclosure is required by law.
 For example, we may need to take up a reference or obtain a ‘disclosure’ from the Disclosure and Barring Service.

 Personal information about unsuccessful candidates will be held for 6 months after the recruitment exercise has finished.
 It will then be securely destroyed or deleted.
 We keep de-personalised statistical information about applicants to help inform our recruitment activities.
 However, no individuals can be identified from that data.

-Once a person has taken up employment with the Epilepsy Action, we will compile a file about their employment.
+Once a person has taken up employment with Epilepsy Action, we will compile a file about their employment.
 The information in this file will be kept secure and will only be used for purposes directly relevant to that person’s employment.
-Once their employment with Epilepsy Action has ended, we will keep the file as required by our retention schedule and then securely destroy or delete it.
+Once their employment with Epilepsy Action has ended, we will keep the file as required by our Retention Schedule and Retaining Personal Data Policies then securely destroy or delete it.

 Your data on our website

 If you use any of the email facilities or forms on any of our sites, we will capture your email address, your name and, where relevant, your postal address.
 This means we can respond to your request, enquiry or order.
-We will ask if you want to opt in to being contacted in the future by mail, telephone, email or text.
+We will ask if you want to opt in to being contacted in the future by telephone, email or text.
 You will be given the opportunity to opt out of receiving mail.

 If you use any of the secure forms on our sites, your credit card information is only used to complete that transaction.
 All such forms are secure and cannot be accessed by anyone other than the members of staff involved in completing the transaction.